Duality for positive opetopes and positive zoom complexes: Introduction

-So it is not surprising that it is easier to show a picture of an opetope then to give a simple definition that will leave the reader with no doubts as to what an opetope is.
-In this paper we will deal with positive opetopes (p-opetopes, for short) only.
+So it is not surprising that it is easier to show a picture of an opetope than to give a simple definition that will leave the reader with no doubts as to what an opetope is.
+In this paper we will deal with positive opetopes only.
 This means that each face in opetopes we consider has at least one face of codimension $1$ in its domain.
 As a consequence such opetopes have no loops.

 The definitions of opetopes mentioned above seem to agree in a `reasonable sense'.
 However, the morphisms between opetopes are not always treated the same way.
 In some approaches even face maps between opetopes do not seem to be natural.
 In \cite{Z1},\cite{Z3} it is shown how opetopes can be treated as some special kinds of $\o$-categories and therefore all the $\o$-functors (i.e. all face maps and all degeneracies) between opetopes can be considered.
 Of all the definitions of opetopes, the one given in \cite{KJBM}, through so called zoom complexes, seem to be very different from any other.
 In fact, to describe this definition even pictures are of a very different kind, as the reader can notice below.
 In this paper we shall show that there is an explanation of this phenomenon.
-Namely, the (positive) zoom complexes, here called {\em tree complexes}, with fairly natural morphisms, form a dual category to the category of positive opetopes with contraction epimorphisms (often called $\iota$-epis).
+Namely, the (positive) zoom complexes, with fairly natural morphisms, form a dual category to the category of positive opetopes with contraction epimorphisms (often called $\iota$-epis).
 The contraction epimorphisms are some kind of degeneracies of opetopes that can send a face only to a face but possibly of a lower dimension (still preserving usual constraints concerning both domains and codomains).

-Below we draw some pictures of positive opetopes of few low dimensions and corresponding dual\footnote{The fact that these structures are dual one to another is actually the main claim of the paper.} tree complexes, a simplified version of zoom complexes in \cite{KJBM}.
+Below we draw some pictures of positive opetopes of few low dimensions and corresponding dual (positive) zoom complexes, a simplified version of zoom complexes introduced in \cite{KJBM}.

 An opetope $O_1$ of dimension 1